Choosing Tomato Varieties for Your Garden

 Many beginner gardeners start their tomatoes from small plants purchased through an online catalog or at a garden center.
 If it’s after your frost date, it’s too late to sow tomatoes from seed.

 However, if you wish to sow seeds, you would start them 6 to 8 weeks before planting, working back from your last frost date.
 Sow the seeds individually into pots or trays of damp seed-starting mix.
-Cover them over with a fine layer of potting soil, water carefully, then place the pot into a propagator or secure a clear plastic bag over the top of the pot to create a humid microclimate.
+Cover them over with a fine layer of potting soil, and water carefully, then place the pot into a propagator or secure a clear plastic bag over the top of the pot to create a humid microclimate.
 Keep the pot in a warm location out of direct sunlight.
 A temperature of about 70 degrees Fahrenheit is ideal.
 You’ll generally need supplemental Grow Lights to have enough light for tomatoes.

 Grow your tomatoes on at about 60 to 65 degrees Fahrenheit.
 Nighttime temperatures can drop a bit lower than this and will help to encourage stronger plants.
-If the roots fill their pots before it is time to plant them out, simply pot them on into a larger container using fresh potting soil.
+If the roots fill their pots before it is time to plant them out, simply pot them into a larger container using fresh potting soil.

 Growing Tomato Plants Outdoors